-United States Senate: In order for the Senate to do its job serving the American people, the bill invests \$1.135 billion in Senate salaries and operations.
-While pay rates are the decision of individual Senators and the Committee on Rules, the bill provides sufficient funding for each Senate office to cover a minimum annual pay for fulltime staff at \$45,000, which is the livable wage for the District of Columbia.
+United States Senate: In order for the Senate to do its job serving the American people, the bill invests \$1.15 billion in Senate salaries and operations.
+While pay rates are the decision of individual Senators and the Committee on Rules, the bill provides sufficient funding for each Senate office to cover a minimum annual pay for full-time staff at \$45,000, which is the livable wage for the District of Columbia.
 The bill also provides \$7 million for Senate intern pay, with an average of \$70,000 to each Senator's office to compensate interns, which allows for the broadest pool of qualified, interested candidates, including those who cannot afford to work without pay.
 The bill also provides \$6.3 million to establish fellowship programs for veterans and Gold Star families.
 The bill provides funding for the Sergeant at Arms to continue its efforts to modernize and harden the Senate's cyber defense, and includes the requested increase to support the physical security of Senators and staff.
-Report language establishes a Senate Diversity and Inclusion Working Group to identify, develop, and recommend options for improving the recruitment and retention of a diverse Senate workforce.

 U.S. Capitol Police: The U.S. Capitol Police Department ensures the safety, protection and security of the Capitol complex and those who travel to and work within it, including staff, visitors, and Members of Congress.
-The bill provides \$707.1 million for the Capitol Police, which is \$104.6 million more than fiscal year 2022.
+The bill provides \$734.5 million for the Capitol Police, which is \$132 million more than fiscal year 2022.
 This covers the most current Department needs for salaries, including to hire up to 137 sworn officers and 123 support/civilian personnel, bringing the force to a projected level of 2,126 sworn officers and 567 civilians.
 The bill also provides officers with overtime, retention, and recruitment benefits, such as tuition credits and wellness and trauma support.

-In response to the security recommendations of the Government Accountability Office, the Department's Office of Inspector General, and congressional committees after the January 6th attack on the Capitol, the bill makes considerable investments in to support the Capitol Police and their mission.
-This includes investments in contracted security officers for mission requirements and First Responder Unit training, K-9 unit expansion, Federal Law Enforcement Training Centers (FLETC) facility costs and training, including leadership development, and upgrades to security, safety and communications equipment; intelligence and investigation analytics; upgraded Civil Disturbance Unit gear; and efficiencies on applicant testing and advertising for new recruits.
-The bill continues \$2 million in funding to provide offcampus security for Members in response to evolving and growing threats.
-Finally, the bill continues to make commonsense reforms to make the Department more transparent and accountable.
+In response to the security recommendations of the Government Accountability Office, the Department's Office of Inspector General, and congressional committees after the January 6th attack on the Capitol, the bill makes considerable investments in contracted security officers for mission requirements and First Responder Unit training, K-9 unit expansion, Federal Law Enforcement Training Centers (FLETC) facility costs and training, including leadership development, and life-cycle replacements for needed security, safety and communications equipment, as well as in intelligence and investigation analytics, and upgraded Civil Disturbance Unit gear, and efficiencies on applicant testing and advertising for new recruits.